 One of the ways to process your experience is to share it with others!
 There are many events, clubs and organizations that are interested in your study abroad experience.
 Here are a few:

-Students are encouraged to get involved with the Global Mentor program that matches an international and U.S. student in a language and culture exchange.
+Students are encouraged to get involved with the Cultural Ambassadors Program that matches an international and U.S. student in a culture exchange.
 Contact Theresa Capule (email@example.com) for more information.

 International Relations Club: